Citrinate/FreePackages/README.md

 Example: `"ImportStoreFilters": true,`

-If set to `true`, the plugin will use the ignored games, ignored tags, and ignored content descriptors settings you use on the Steam storefront, in addition to any other package filters you define.
+If set to `true`, the plugin will use the ignored games, ignored tags, and ignored content descriptor settings you use on the Steam storefront, in addition to any other package filters you define.

 > `bool` type with default value of `false`.